rclone/rclone/MANUAL.md

 ## Options

 ```
   -a, --auto-filename    Get the file name from the URL and use it for destination file path
   -h, --help             help for copyurl
       --no-clobber       Prevent overwriting file with same name
+  -p, --print-filename   Print the resulting name from --auto-filename
       --stdout           Write the output to stdout rather than a file
 ```

 See the [global flags page](https://rclone.org/flags/) for global options not listed here.